What is Platelet Rich Plasma (PRP)?

 - Treat thinning hair/hair loss

-We use PRP for our Vampire Facial®, which is a popular cosmetic treatment that rejuvenates the skin for a more youthful look.
+We also use PRP combined with microneedling to rejuvenate the skin for a more youthful look.

 How does PRP work?